NextronSystems/thor-manual/signatures/yara.rst

              3 of them
     }

-Copying your rule to the signatures directory may cause THOR to fail during rule initialization.
-If this happens you should check your rule again with the Yara binary.
-Usually this is caused by a duplicate rule name or syntactical errors.
+If copying your rule to the signatures directory causes THOR to fail during rule initialization, test the rule again with the ``yara`` binary.
+The most common causes are duplicate rule names or syntax errors.

 YARA Rule Performance
 *********************

-We compiled a set of guidelines to improve the performance of YARA rules.
-By following these guidelines you avoid rules that cause many CPU cycles and hamper the scan process.
+We compiled a set of guidelines to improve YARA rule performance.
+By following them, you can avoid rules that consume too many CPU cycles and slow down scans.

 https://gist.github.com/Neo23x0/e3d4e316d7441d9143c7

 Enhance YARA Rules with THOR Specific Attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following listing shows a typical YARA rule with the three main
+The following example shows a typical YARA rule with the three main
-sections "meta", "strings" and "condition".
-The YARA Rule Manual which
+sections ``meta``, ``strings``, and ``condition``.
+The YARA Rule Manual,
-can be downloaded as PDF from the developer's website and is bundled
-with the THOR binary is a very useful guide and reference to get a
+which is bundled with the THOR binary and also available from the
-function and keyword overview and build your own rules based on the YARA
-standard.
+official YARA project, is a useful reference for functions, keywords,
+and general rule construction.

-The "meta" section contains all types of meta information and can be
+The ``meta`` section contains metadata and can be extended freely with
-extended freely to include own attributes.
-The "strings" section lists
+your own attributes.
+The ``strings`` section defines strings, regular
-strings, regular expressions or hex string to identify the malware or
+expressions, or hex patterns that identify malware or hack tools.
+The
-hack tool.
-The condition section defines the condition on which the rule
+``condition`` section defines when the rule generates a match and can
-generates a "match".
-It can combine various strings and handles keywords
-like "not" or "all of them".
+combine multiple strings with keywords such as ``not`` or ``all of
+them``.

 Simple Yara Rule: